• Skip to primary navigation

 The combination of goat cheese and sweet potato is magical, and the Parmigiano Reggiano and spinach add additional flavor and texture.

-This one's great to serve at brunches, but we usually eat it for dinner alongside an arugula salad or a cup of soup.
+This one’s great to serve at brunches, but we usually eat it for dinner alongside an a green salad with Italian vinaigrette, arugula salad, or a cup of soup

 Ingredients shown: olive oil, goat cheese, parmesan, milk, eggs, sweet potatoes, spinach, garlic, and shallots.